Complaint/Grievance Procedures for Students

-A student who experiences a housing problem during the academic year should discuss the problem with the resident assistant responsible for her floor or the residence director responsible for her residence hall.
-If the problem cannot be resolved through discussion with the resident assistant or the residence director, the student may make an appointment with the director of residence life for further consideration.
+A student who resides in a residence hall who experiences a housing problem during the academic year should discuss the problem with the resident assistant responsible for her floor or the residence director responsible for her residence hall.
+Oaks residents who experience a conflict can contact a community assistant or the Oaks Apartment Manager.
+If the problem cannot be resolved through discussion with residence life staff, the student may make an appointment with the director of residence life for further consideration.

 General Student Complaints

 Meredith College provides a learning environment that prepares students for responsible lives of life-long learning, professional development and global citizenship.
 The Meredith experience is designed to encourage collaborative learning among students, faculty and staff.
 Meredith College has a long and rich history in student self-governance and in promoting the general welfare of all students.
 To continue to enhance the quality of services and resources offered to students, Meredith College welcomes opinions, feedback and constructive ideas.
 The College is committed to ensuring that students have an avenue for articulating concerns, complaints and grievances.